 Begotten from our environmental arrangement remain central to Feng Shui.
 In fact, since the Feng Shui boom in the 90s, built on selling overpriced furniture and incense, greater attention has been paid to the mind-body-spirit aspects of the practice.
 Rather than an interior design concept, contemporary Feng Shui emphasises the continuous flow between body, mind and environment, disrupting Western logic.

 Certain plants have better energy than others - in fact some plants have actively bad Feng Shui!
 Dying plants give off bad energy, so that's extra motivation to keep your green friends happy.

-Chinese Money Plants, Money Trees, Trailing Jade and Peperomia Hope plants are all thought to bring wealth and prosperity.
+Chinese Money Plants, Money Trees, Trailing Jade and Peperomia plants are all thought to bring wealth and prosperity.
 With the exception of the Money Tree, each one has rounded leaves.
 Soft, circular lines draw in positive energy, whereas pointed shapes repel it - Eastern philosophers clearly weren't fans of cacti.

 We're not sure if we're a hundred percent convinced by these classifications, but we're taking extra care of our Money Plants just in case!